tgb417/ac-datadive-2018/Scraping_Project/README.md

     * Easy to edit timing of scrape execution
     * Asynchronous
     * Resilient to errors in one of the scrapes (completes other scrape runs even if one errors out)
-* (UNLIKELY GOAL) Semi-automation of data parsing/clearing of scraped data into Accountability Console schema.
-Where possible mapping scraped values in the [field1, field2, field3] to AC categories.
-Develop code that can assist in the correction process.
-Much of this process involves research and judgment but some of the information could be estimated using previous “cleaned” data.
-Using all available scraped data and the cleaned version of the data stored in the AC teams can attempt to build algorithms that suggest the field value.
-Specifically the following fields are candidates for automation
-    * Sector
-    * Issue Area
-    * Region/Country
-    * Bank Type of Support
 * (UNLIKELY GOAL) Create additional scrapers for the sites listed in this link which have not been written yet.